druid-io/druid-operator/docs/features.md

 - Shrinkage of pvc's isnt supported, desiredSize cannot be less than currentSize as well as counts.
 - To enable this feature ```scalePvcSts``` needs to be enabled to ```true```.
 - By default, this feature is disabled.

+## Add Additional Containers in Druid Nodes
+- The Druid operator supports additional containers to run along with the druid services.
+This helps support co-located, co-managed helper processes for the primary druid application
+- This can be used for init containers or sidecars or proxies etc.
+- To enable this features users just need to add a new container to the container list
+- This is scoped at cluster scope only, which means that additional container will be common to all the nodes